Books published by

 A free PDF Addendum to the series can be downloaded below that contains a character list, nautical glossary, ship diagrams, maps, and other information to make reading the books more enjoyable.

-What Readers Are Saying About CAPTAINS OF THE RENOWN
+What Readers Are Saying About

 “…intricately weaves history with gripping drama—piercing the veil of history to affect the modern reader…Stockman builds the tension so expertly I had to flip a few pages ahead to diffuse my anxiety…I can assure any lover of the genre—you will find this an informative and gripping read.
 I recommend you pick up a copy.